Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50

 Carlsbad Village is located on coastal bluffs right near the Pacific Ocean.
 From Carlsbad Village, visitors can access Tamarack Beach, Ocean Avenue, Grand Avenue, and Cherry Avenue beaches.

-Grab a meal at one of the many restaurants in the village; everything from smoothies, sandwiches, and coffee houses to premium steakhouses and pubs are open and ready to serve you at Carlsbad Village.
+Grab a meal at one of the many restaurants in the village; everything from smoothies, sandwiches, and coffee houses to premium steakhouses and pubs is open and ready to serve you at Carlsbad Village.
 There are many gluten-free and vegan options as well.